DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Related Work

-Some recent research combines \abbrMAPF with target assignment and ordering~\cite{honig2018conflict,ma2016optimal,nguyen2019generalized,surynek2021multi,zhang2022multi,zhong2022optimal,ren23cbssTRO,ren21ms,Ma2017Lifelong,Liu2019mapd,xu2022multi,henkel2019optimal}.
-Most of them either consider target assignment only (without the need for computing visiting orders of targets)~\cite{honig2018conflict,ma2016optimal,nguyen2019generalized}, or consider the visiting order only given that each agent is pre-allocated a set of targets~\cite{surynek2021multi,zhang2022multi,zhong2022optimal}.
-Our prior work~\cite{ren21ms,ren23cbssTRO} seeks to handle the challenge in target assignment and ordering as well as the collision avoidance in \abbrMAPF simultaneously.
-These work uses the \abbrMCPFSum formulation and the developed planners minimize the sum of individual arrival times, while this paper investigates \abbrMCPFMax, which seeks to minimize the maximum arrival time.
+\textbf{Target Assignment, Sequencing and Path Finding} were recently combined in different ways~\cite{honig2018conflict,ma2016optimal,nguyen2019generalized,surynek2021multi,ren23cbssTRO,ren21ms,zhong2022optimal,zhang2022multi}.
+Most of them either consider target assignment only (without the need for computing visiting orders of targets)~\cite{honig2018conflict,ma2016optimal,nguyen2019generalized}, or consider the visiting order only given that each agent is pre-allocated a set of targets~\cite{surynek2021multi,zhong2022optimal,zhang2022multi}.
+Our prior work~\cite{ren21ms,ren23cbssTRO} seeks to handle the challenge in target assignment and ordering and the collision avoidance in \abbrMAPF simultaneously.
+These work uses the \abbrMCPFSum formulation and the developed planners minimize the sum of individual arrival times, while this paper investigates \abbrMCPFMax.
+We do not extend our prior method CBSS~\cite{ren23cbssTRO} for \abbrMCPFSum to \abbrMCPFMax, because CBSS requires solving a min-sum K-best sequencing problem, and it is not obvious how to handle the min-max variant of this K-best sequencing problem.